 Commonly referred to as the Gann Limit, this was a ballot initiative adopted in 1979, and modified by Proposition 111 which passed in 1990, to limit the amount of tax proceeds State and local governments can spend each year.
 The Gann Limit now appears in California's State Constitution as Article XIII (B).
 The limit changes annually and is different for every city.
 Each year's limit is based on the amount of tax proceeds that were authorized to be spent in FY 1978/79 in each city and is adjusted for changes in inflation and population in each subsequent year.
-By law, inflationary adjustments are based on the DOF's official report on changes in the State's per capita income or in non-residential assessed valuation due to new construction.
-Population adjustments are based on changes in either city or county population levels.
+By law, inflationary adjustments are based on the DOF's official report on changes in either city or county population levels.
 The following chart depicts the City's historical Gann Limits and the appropriations subject to the limit.